 An open mic moment for the audience to voice their ideas and suggestions for the next steps in Anticipatory Action, looking beyond the Global Dialogue Platform.

-Join us for the organizing team’s final reflections, the recognition of the winners of the “Stories of resilience: a decade of Anticipatory Action in focus” photography contest, and the grand unveiling of the GDP’s collective artwork.
+Join us for the organizing team’s final reflections, the recognition of the winners of the “Stories of resilience: a decade of Anticipatory Action in focus” photography contest, and the grand unveiling of the Global Dialogue Platform’s collective artwork.